IsaacCheng1/isaaccheng1.github.io/_posts/2024-05-27-automatic-differentiation.md

 # Automatic Differentiation in python/numpy, from scratch

-The way to do automatic differentiation here is:
+The way to do automatic differentiation in my work is:
 1. build a computational graph;
 2. compute the gradient in the _reverse_ typological order of the computational graph.
 When computing the gradient, new node is added into the existing computational graph.